GregOnNet/-deprecated-dotfiles/README.md

 ## Structure

-The dotfiles are splitted in `bash` and `git` related configurations.
+The dotfiles are splitted in `aliases` and `bash`-related configurations.
 They are all loaded by the `.profile`-file.

 <pre>
 .